River Christmas Markets Cruise

 music, and the arts.
 Spending time in Prague makes for a

-lovely start to our Christmas Markets experience, and we
+lovely conclusion to our Christmas Markets experience, and so we

-strongly urge you to include Prague as a wonderful way to begin
+strongly urge you to include Prague as a wonderful way to end

 your Christmas Markets experience.